teamniteo/handbook/5_People/hiring.md

 ### Hiring workflow

-Workable guides us through the following stages of hiring a new Nitean.
+Recruitee guides us through the following stages of hiring a new Nitean.
 A candidate should expect to wait up to 5 business days between each step of the process.

 **1. Sourcing**

    We post the job ads to various free and paid options, on a per-position basis, but here's a general idea:
-   * Workable posts to 15+ US-based free boards automatically (Glassdoor, Indeed).
+   * Recruitee posts to 11 free boards automatically (Google for Jobs, Glassdoor, Indeed, etc.).
    * We post manually to Slovenian boards: slo-tech.com, internetmojster.com, facebook.com/groups/sluzbezadeveloperje.
    * We post to twitter.com/teamniteo and facebook.com/niteo.
    * Sometimes we run an ad campaign on Facebook or buy ads on StackOverflow.

 **2. Application**

-   Interested candidates get to our Application Form, hosted by Workable.
+   Interested candidates get to our Application Form, hosted by Recruitee.
 The form needs to be short, with only general questions.
 Resist the temptation to ask advanced (technical) questions to assess needed skills for the position.
 We do these in the next step.

 **3. Questionnaire**

    Members of the hiring team rate (+1/-1) candidates based on application form answers.
 Whoever gets two or more +1s gets transitioned to the next step: the Questionnaire.
 Use the `Advanced Questionnaire - <position>` email template to send the questions/tasks to the candidate.

-   When the answers arrive we rate the candidate using the scorecard that is prepared in advance and matches the `Advanced Questionnaire - <position>` template.
-Discussion happens in comments inside Workable, so everything is kept in one place.
+   When the answers arrive, we rate the candidate using the scorecard that is prepared in advance and matches the `Advanced Questionnaire - <position>` template.
+Discussion happens in comments inside Recruitee, so everything is kept in one place.

    Whoever gets two or more +1s gets transitioned to the next step: Phone Screen.

 **4. Phone Screen**

    A chat over Skype, Hangouts or Zoom with @marbeann.
-Calls can last anywhere between 10 and 30.
+Calls can last anywhere between 10 to 30 minutes.
 The goal is to confirm the candidate is able to communicate via video conferencing.
 Is their connection OK?
 Is their English OK?
 Can they hold a discussion on a subject?

    @marbeann also confirms the following:
    * Weekly commitment for the trial period (full- or part-time).